Introduction

 • 5 - Not CHP

-County City Location CNTY_CITY_LOC the location code of where the crash occurred Data may appear with no leading zero.
+County City Location CNTY_CITY_LOC The city or unincorporated county where the crash occurred.
+Data may appear with no leading zero.

 • 1 - Schoolbus on Public Roadway (CHP Beat or CHP Adm Beat 901)